undergrad-partner-school

 Need-based

-There were 287 students who obtained need-based financial aid of any kind.
+287 students received some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at College of the Atlantic is available to international students.
-The total number of students (including freshmen) who were determined to have financial need amounted to 287.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $526,523, and state $69,715.
-The students of College of the Atlantic received the -institutional need-based aid in the amount of $100,068,806, and external in the amount of $101,364.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 287.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $519,628, and state $69,715.
+The students of College of the Atlantic received the -institutional need-based aid in the amount of $10,068,806, and external in the amount of $101,364.

 Average Amount of Aid Received